ai-model-match/backend/README.md

 3. Release the flows and let AI Model Match manage traffic distribution and feedback collection.
 4. Monitor performance as the system automatically optimizes flow selection based on real-world data.

----

 ## 🎯 Target Audience

 - **Product Managers** looking to test AI strategies quickly and independently.
 - **Development Teams** integrating AI-driven workflows into their applications.
 - **End Users** who benefit from AI interactions that are consistent, coherent, and continuously improving.

----

-## 🔗 Contributing

-AI Model Match is open-source and welcomes contributions from the community.

-- To report bugs or request features, open an **issue**.
-- To contribute code or documentation, submit a **pull request**.
-- Feedback and suggestions are always appreciated!

----

-## 📄 License

-This project is licensed under the [Apache 2.0 License](LICENSE).

----

 ## 📝 Product Specification